Mtsoukis/Mtsoukis/README.md

 **I am currently working on:**
 Replicating the model from "Trade and Domestic Distortions: The Case of Informality" in Julia.
+Digitizing trade data from the 40-60s USA- repo coming soon.

 **Favourite Book:**
 The 39 Steps by Buchan